Skip to main content

 According to Gartner® Top 10 Data and Analytics Trends for 2021, data fabric reduces time for integration design by 30%, deployment by 30%, and maintenance by 70% because the technology designs draw on the ability to use, reuse, and combine different data integration styles.

-What does a data fabric look like in real life?
 Data fabric technology can be used across an entire organization for many different use cases, as they can connect a wide range of data sets.
-Let’s look at just a couple of examples of how an organization would use a data fabric to connect disparate data sources across the enterprise to improve visibility and efficiency.
+Let's look at just a couple of examples of how an organization would use this technology to create well-managed data pipelines from sources across the enterprise to improve visibility and efficiency.

 Many enterprises have a business unit that deals with maintenance and service to their products (machines, utilities, etc.) To streamline efficiency, they need an application to manage all aspects of the request process, so the business unit looks to build a service request management application.